Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 - Python 3.6.x
 - Python 3.7.x

-Installing the pyATS library couldn't be simpiler, all you need to do is run the command `pip install pyats[library]` which should carry out the needed installation process.
+Installing the pyATS library couldn't be simpler, all you need to do is run the command `pip install pyats[library]` which should carry out the needed installation process.

 Verify the installation:

-> $ pip list | grep pyats
+> \$ pip list | grep pyats

-> $ pip list | grep genie
+> \$ pip list | grep genie

-When running pyATS its strongly recommended that it is done so from a virtual environment, a Virtual Environment, acts as isolated working copy of Python which allows you to work on a specific project without worry of affecting other projects.
-You can run pyATS outside one but its recommended that you use this method, as its super easy.
-To built your own virtual environment do the following:
+When running pyATS it is strongly recommended that it is done so from a virtual environment.
+A Virtual Environment acts as isolated working copy of Python which allows you to work on a specific project without worry of affecting other projects.
+While you can run pyATS outside a virtual environment, it is strongly recommended that you use this do not.

+To get started with your own virtual environment, just do the following:

-> $ mkdir test && cd test
+> \$ mkdir test && cd test

-> $ python3 -m venv .
+> \$ python3 -m venv .

-> $ source bin/activate .
+> \$ source bin/activate .

-Congratulations, you've sucessfully installed pyATS and set up your virtual environment.
+Congratulations, you've successfully installed pyATS and set up your virtual environment.
 You're good to get started!

 ### Prequisites

-Before we get started with network testing and validation we'll need a to run our tests on.
+Before we get started with network testing and validation we'll need a network environment to run our tests on.
 One of the easiest test environments you'll find is on the Cisco DevNet Sandbox which has multiple options.
 These are completely free and can in some cases be accessed within seconds. https://developer.cisco.com/docs/sandbox/#!overview/all-networking-sandboxes

 Most popular sandboxes include: